usnistgov/fipy/docs/source/INSTALLATION.rst

    with the conda_ package manager.
 In addition to the scientific :term:`Python` stack, conda_ also provides virtual environment management.
-Keeping separate installations is useful *e.g.* for comparing :term:`Python` 2 and :term:`Python` 3 software stacks, or when the user does not have sufficient privileges to install software system-wide.
+Keeping separate installations is useful *e.g.* for comparing different versions of :term:`Python`, or when the user does not have sufficient privileges to install software system-wide.